rIvorraLl/javaExercises/javaExercises.md

-- Symmetric difference.
+- Unique numbers in a matrix.
 It takes a matrix consisting of an array of n (n > 1) arrays, and returns an array with numbers present in any of those arrays, but not in more than one array.

 ```java
 package difference;